• Buy From Us

 TRAUMA BOND SIGNS: Understanding Trauma Bonding Signs & How to Fix It

 It may be difficult to understand how someone is in such a terrible situation and could have feelings of love, dependence, or concern for the person or people abusing them.
 This is a case of trauma bond.
 While you may not understand it if you’ve never been in a situation that involved cyclical abuse, it’s pretty straightforward.
-The bond forms out of the basic human need for attachment as a means of survival.
+The bond forms out of the basic human need for attachment to survive.
 From there, an abused victim may become dependent on their abuser.
 Add in a cycle in which an abuser promises never to repeat the victim and gains the victim’s trust repeatedly, and you have a complex emotional situation that affects even people who seem very emotionally strong.
 Let’s see the pre-existing signs of trauma bond.

 What is a Trauma Bond?

 If you’ve ever questioned why it’s hard for people to leave painful partnerships, it’s important to understand the concept of trauma bonding—which points to an abusive and distressing relationship with brief moments of positive reinforcement.
-Continue to read down because am going to give you an exclusive breakdown of the trauma bond”
+Continue to read down because I am going to give you an exclusive breakdown of the trauma bond.”

 “Trauma bonding is the formation of an emotional attachment between a person and their abuser, which often makes the victim of the abuse feel compelled to stay in the relationship”.